castower/castower.github.io/Test-Formatting3.md

 <h1 id="Fourth_Point_Header"> Word Clouds </h1>

 <p markdown="1">Now that we've previewed our data step-by-step, we can create a wordcloud.
 We will repeat some of our previous steps in a more automated format using the `tm()` package.
-If you do not have it installed, once again you can install it via `installed.packages("tm")` </p>
+If you do not have it installed, once again you can install it via `install.packages("tm")` </p>

 <div class="chunk" id="unnamed-chunk-20"><div class="rcode"><div class="source"><pre class="knitr r"><span class="hl kwd">library</span><span class="hl std">(tm)</span>  <span class="hl com"># package for processing text</span>
 </pre></div>